|

-Yes, removing plants from the garden or landscape is disappointing, but having to remove even more plants because of an initial delay could be both costly and heartbreaking.
-And you thought this post was going to be all about tomatoes… So did I!
+While removing plants from the garden or landscape is disappointing, removing more plants because of an initial delay is worse.

 Nedra Secrist